-Under the terms of the ECA loan and commercial loan facilities (Note 18), upon the event of default, the outstanding amount of loan (including accrued interest) will be payable by CALL or ILL or BLL or SALL or VALL or POALL or PTALL or PTHALL, or SAALL or SBALL or by the guarantors which are CPAHI and JGSHI.
-CPAHI and JGSHI are guarantors to loans entered into by CALL, ILL, BLI, SLL and SALL.
+Under the terms of the ECA loan and commercial loan facilities (Note 23), upon the event of default, the outstanding amount of loan (including accrued interest) will be payable by the SPEs or by the guarantors, which are CPAHI and JGSHI.
+CPAHI and JGSHI are guarantors to loans entered into by CALL, BLL and SLL.
+Under the terms of commercial loan facilities from local banks, upon event of default, the outstanding amount of loan will be payable, including interest accrued by the Parent Company.
 Failure to pay the obligation will allow the respective lenders to foreclose the securing assets.

-As of December 31, 2016 and 2015, the carrying amounts of the securing assets (included under the 'Property and equipment' account) amounted to ₱56.9 billion and ₱53.0 billion, respectively.
+As of December 31, 2017 and 2016, the carrying amounts of the securing assets (included under the 'Property and equipment' account) amounted to $\clubsuit$ 54.9 billion and $\clubsuit$ 56.9 billion, respectively.